kshoker12/WorkoutApp/README.md

 using fewer panels and having a field for a state which decides how the panel appears based on the state, rather than having a panel for each task I want to carry out because this would simplify the design significantly.
 - In my design I have to update panels whenever I add an exercise to a workout or to a session and when I do this, I update the panel by deleting it and reinitializing it.
-I wasn't sure how to update the panel without deleting it but couldn't find a way to do that so if I could figure out how to update the current panel, I would incorporate that into my design.
+I wasn't sure how to update the panel without deleting it and couldn't find a way to do that so if I could figure out how to update the current panel, I would definitely incorporate that into my design.
 - I think there would be more ways to improve my program but based on the knowledge I've gained over this course, I have simplified my code as much as possible and have a decent design because most of the UI is dependent on one particular class which manages the panel so if anything goes wrong with UI, I can easily identify source of error.
+I learned this process of design through the CPSC 210 lecture on UML diagrams and knowledge on good design habits, will help me throughout my career in software design.